 If they partied late with their friends and came home drunk, do they say it’s because you have been a nag?
 The blame game is endless and you are expected to feel guilty about everything.
 This is one of the major signs of an emotionally abusive relationship that you need to identify quickly.

 Related Reading: How To Deal With Domestic Abuse During Lockdown

 15. Withdrawal of intimacy

-Withdrawing affection and physical intimacy comes very easily to them.
-They could be using it as a means to punish you.
-This is an absolute sign of an abusive relationship.
-A hug is the easiest thing to give to a partner.
-But if they are purposely keeping a physical distance, then you need to pay heed to it.
-Your partner is not just being childish, there is more to it.
+Withdrawing physical intimacy, affection, and contact comes very easily to an abusive person.
+It is often done as a means to punish you.
+This is an absolute sign of a manipulative relationship.
+A hug or quality time is the easiest thing to give to a partner.
+But if they are purposely withholding affection and keeping a physical distance, then you need to pay heed to it.

 16. Manipulates you

 Manipulative behavior is a sign of emotional abuse.
-You decide on something but they would manipulate you in such a way that you would change your decision without even feeling that they have a role to play in it.
-This is a dangerous sign of power struggle in relationships.
+You decide on something but they would manipulate you in a way that you would change your decision without even feeling that they have a role to play in it.
+This is a dangerous sign of a power struggle in relationships.

-17. Excludes you from their life
+17. Keeps you 10 feet away from their life

 You don’t know most of their friends, they don’t take you to family parties and you are mostly kept out of their travel plans.
 They shop on their own, hang out with their colleagues and have a life of which you are not a part in any way.

 Related Reading: How To Get Out Of A Controlling Relationship – 8 Ways To Break Free